-The Internal navigation device shall operate continuously during the initial 30 minutes period following beacon activation, subsequently each location update attempt prior to every 406 MHz transmission shall require the navigation device to be operational for a period of at least 90 seconds or until a valid location has been obtained whichever is shortest.
-If the internal navigation device fails to provide a location during the two location update attempts immediately previous to the current location update attempt, then the current update attempt shall be extended to a minimum duration of 3 minutes scheduled immediately prior to the next planned location update.
+The Internal navigation device shall operate continuously during the initial 30 minutes period following beacon activation, subsequently each location update attempt prior to every 406 MHz transmission shall require the navigation device to be operational for a period of at least 15 seconds or until a valid location has been obtained whichever is shortest.
+If the internal navigation device fails to provide a location during the two location update attempts immediately previous to the current location update attempt, then the current update attempt shall be extended to a minimum duration of 25 seconds scheduled immediately prior to the next planned location update.
+After the first hour following beacon activation, the internal navigation device shall also be operational for a period of at least 180 seconds once every hour thereafter, to ensure that the device can download any necessary navigation message updates.